 Aceto Balsamico Tradizionale di Modena Affinato (12 Years) GIUSEPPE GIUSTI giusti.it

-This webinar will provide an overview of the latest developments within the D.O.
-Cava and the efforts of the appellation to increase and protect quality and reputation of the Cava brand.
-We will further examine the latest updates regarding the quality classification system and labelling as well as the D.O’s advancements in terms of sustainability.
+This WSG Live will provide an overview of the latest developments within the D.O.
+Cava and the efforts of the appellation to increase and protect the quality and reputation of the Cava brand.
+We will further examine the latest updates regarding the quality classification system and labelling as well as the D.O.’s advancements in terms of sustainability.

 He also chairs the publication’s annual awards programme, including The Drinks Business Awards for product innovations and environmental initiatives, as well as the magazine’s Chardonnay, Pinot Noir, Champagne and Rioja Masters, for which he heads up a tasting panel of wine experts.

-Patrick has been shortlisted two years running for editor of the year in the business and professional magazine category for the British Society of Magazine Editors (BSME).
+Patrick has been shortlisted for two years running for the editor of the year in the business and professional magazine category for the British Society of Magazine Editors (BSME).

 Patrick studied Geography at Oxford University – where he specialised in plant ecology – and later Landscape Architecture at the University of Greenwich.
-Although he is a qualified garden designer, and had initially planned to practise as a landscape architect, a job on a horticultural trade journal took him into a career as a journalist.
+Although he is a qualified garden designer and had initially planned to practise as a landscape architect, a job in a horticultural trade journal took him into a career as a journalist.

 Aside from alcoholic drinks and gardening, his interests range from cars to cycling, as well as the archaic sport of real tennis.
 He lives in south London with his wife Ettie and two children, Beatrice and Ottilie.

 In 2009 Prosecco was re-mapped in sweeping changes that created an extensive new zone for the production of Prosecco DOC on the plains of the Veneto and Friuli-Venezia Giulia and elevated the traditional hillside growing areas of Conegliano Valdobbiadene to DOCG status, Italy's top denomination.